Liquidwork/cbp4-assign2/README.md

+# ECE552 Lab 2 Dynamic Branch Prediction

+The objective of this assignment is to investigate the performance of different dynamic branch prediction schemes.

+## Lab 2 Instruction

 You are allowed to submit only predictor.cc.
 So, any changes you make to the other files will not be reflected in our setup.

 To compile:
 ============